zenaton/rfcs/node-syntax-v2.md

 ### Job

-An updated version of TaskContext is obtained:
+An Job is obtained:

-- when dispatching a task or a workflow
+- when dispatching a task or a workflow inside a workflow
-- when retrieving a task (eg. `client.select.task().withId(id).find()`
+- when retrieving a task or a workflow (eg. `client.select.task().withId(id).find()`

 Format: